TEALSK12/apcsa-public/curriculum/Unit3/Lesson-301.md

      ```
      → This won’t work because `number`’s scope is outside the `writeSpaces` method.

-   - Instead we parameterize the number of spaces by changing the method header as highlighted below
+   - Instead we parameterize the number of spaces by changing the method header as highlighted
-     (this used to be empty parentheses, remember?)

      ``` Java
-     public static void writeSpaces (int number) {
+     public static void writeSpaces (_int number_) {
          for (int i = 1; i <= number; i++) {
              System.out.print(" ");
          }